First Call

-First Call is an American contemporary Christian music (CCM) group, consisting of Mel Tunney, Marty McCall, and Bonnie Keen.
-During their career spanning more than 30 years, the group worked with many noted producers and arrangers including David Maddux, Steven Tayler, Dan Keen, Greg Nelson, Keith Thomas, Neal Joseph, Wayne Kirkpatrick, Phil Naish and Darrell Brown.
+First Call was an American contemporary Christian music (CCM) group, consisting of Mel Tunney, Marty McCall, and Bonnie Keen.
+During their career spanning more than 30 years, the group worked with many noted producers and arrangers including David Maddux, Steven V. Taylor, Dan Keen, Greg Nelson, Keith Thomas, Neal Joseph, Wayne Kirkpatrick, Phil Naish and Darrell Brown.

 Group history

 In the 1970s, McCall was a producer, songwriter, and background vocalist prior to forming the band Fireworks, Keen was pursuing a career in musical theater, and Tunney was solidly ensconced in the burgeoning contemporary Christian music industry following a stint touring with the group, Truth.
 The three met while working as backup vocalists for other recording artists and commercial jingles, and soon formed a friendship.
 Recognizing the benefit of marketing themselves as a ready-made trio for backup vocals and other studio recordings, and having developed a reputation for delivering pristine vocals in a variety of styles, they were considered the "first call" by music producers—the first choice for studio work.
 The term corresponded with their Christian faith, and the vocal band had their name.

 None of the three initially foresaw a recording or touring career.
 As a side project to their backing-vocal careers, they agreed to record an a cappella Christmas album called An Evening in December (1985).
 The album sold well in the Contemporary Christian market, and the trio was offered the opportunity to accompany five-time Grammy Award-winning Christian vocalist Sandi Patty on her 150-city "Let There Be Praise" tour.
 Their first album of non-Christmas music, Undivided (1986), was followed by Something Takes Over (1987) and God Is Good (1989).
 The two Christmas music collections, An Evening in December Volume I (1985) and Volume II (1987), have long been bestsellers in the group's catalog.
 Many comparisons have been made to the group's style similarity to the recording group The Manhattan Transfer.

 Tunney left the group amicably in 1990 to join her husband, Dick Tunney, in their own concert and songwriting ministry, while maintaining her friendship with McCall and Keen.
-Vocalist and session singer Marabeth Jordan joined McCall and Keen,and the trio continued performing and recording, producing two more successful albums, Human Song (1992) and Sacred Journey (1993).
+Vocalist and session singer Marabeth Jordan joined McCall and Keen, and the trio continued performing and recording, producing two more successful albums, Human Song (1992) and Sacred Journey (1993).
 On the cusp of signing the largest record contract of their career in 1994, it was revealed that Jordan had been involved in an extra-marital affair with fellow CCM artist Michael English.
 The ensuing publicity had a devastating personal and professional effect on the group and the individuals involved.
 First Call lost their record deal, Jordan left the group and English returned his six recently awarded Dove Awards to the Gospel Music Association, and had his recording contract dissolved.